 We may be party to lawsuits and legal proceedings in or outside of the normal course of business.
 These matters are often expensive and disruptive to normal business operations.
 We may face allegations, lawsuits and regulatory inquiries, audits and investigations regarding the denial of healthcare benefit payments, compensation or non-acceptance or termination of provider contracts, medical malpractice (based on our medical necessity decisions or brought against us on the theory that we are liable for providers' alleged malpractice) or professional liability (in connection with the delivery of healthcare and related services to the public).
 We may be subject to class-action lawsuits, shareholder derivative suits, or other litigation arising from alleged violations of federal or state securities laws or of Delaware corporate law.
-We may also face qui tam allegations or lawsuits brought by individuals who seek to sue on behalf of the government including, among other allegations, resulting from coding and review practices under the Medicare Advantage risk-adjustment model.
+We may also face qui tam allegations, resulting from coding and review practices under the Medicare Advantage risk-adjustment model.